AXIM® Biotechnologies Letter to Shareholders: May 2020

 Stay informed and receive company updates straight to your inbox

-SAN DIEGO, March 08, 2021 (GLOBE NEWSWIRE) -- AXIM® Biotechnologies, Inc. (OTCQB: AXIM) (“AXIM® Biotech,” “AXIM” or “the Company”), an international healthcare solutions company targeting oncological and COVID-19 research, announced today that it has successfully...
+SAN DIEGO, April 27, 2022 (GLOBE NEWSWIRE) -- AXIM® Biotechnologies, Inc. (OTCQB: AXIM) (“AXIM® Biotech,” “AXIM” or “the Company”), an international healthcare solutions company targeting Dry Eye Disease (DED), announced today that it has successfully developed a...